hellohaptik/docs_haptik/docs/bot-builder/integrations/additional-apis.md

 Content-Type: application/json
 ```

-- Authorization - The Authorization header of each HTTP request should be “Bearer” followed by your token which will be provided by Haptik
+- Authorization - The Authorization header of each HTTP request should be “Bearer” followed by the token which will be provided by Haptik.
+This token needs to be updated for your Partner under CLIENT_AUTH_TOKEN field.
 - client-id - The client id for your account which will be provided by Haptik
 - Content-Type - application/json